delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_3.md

 toc: false
 ---

-We’ve now kicked off an automated build job, that should take around 6 minutes.
+We’ve now kicked off an automated build of `Patients Pipeline`, that should take around 6 minutes.
 We will leverage this time to learn more about the underpinning automation.

 Here is the sequence of automation: